CynosuraPlatform/Cynosura.Studio/README.md

 Cynosura.Studio supports private NuGet feeds in appsettings with keys Nuget/FeedUrl, and Nuget/Username and Nuget/Password.

 For Template development, you can set local folder feed LocalFeed/SourcePath.

-### Entities and Enums

-Cynosura.Studio is entity based code-generator and entity manager.
-For entities cynosura generates all necessary code for CQRS, EF, API, Angular web UI.
-For customization Cynosura supports Entity properties behavior.

-Entity and enum information stored in Core project/Metadata.

-### Solution upgrade

-Upgrade feature let's you upgrade your solution to the latest template version.
-All your changes and new template version changes merges in upgrade process.

 ## Contributing